Studiosity/grover/README.md

 (both would likely be installed in `~/.cache/puppeteer/` by default when installing the `puppeteer` NPM package).
 See https://pptr.dev/guides/headless-modes

+### Option 3.
+Tell your system to allow the Puppeteer installed headless shell version of Chrome
 If you prefer not to overload the executable path, you could instead create an apparmor profile for `chrome-headless-shell` as such:
 ```shell